chubin/cheat.sh/README.md

     cht.sh> go reverse a list
 ```

-If all your queries are supposed to be about the same language, you can change the context of the queries
+If all your queries are about the same language, you can change the context
 and spare repeating the programming language name:
 ```
     $ cht.sh --shell